rakeshthinqq/search-core/README.md

 ## The Challenge

-At Clara, we've decided to build some internal "portals" that make our mortgage staff more effective.
+At Sofi, we've decided to build some internal "portals" that make our mortgage staff more effective.
 Lately, we realized that GIFs shared per hour is really the most important metric so we've decided to build an internal portal for sharing GIF collections!
 It's like...
 Pinterest for GIFs?